-Generally, the largest expenditures are defense, health and education.
+Every country spends money differently, but the largest expenditures are typically on defense, health, and education.

 - Gross Domestic Product (GDP) — the total value of everything produced by all the people and companies in the country over a specified period of time.